How an Erection Works***click on underlined links to access PubMed abstracts

 The pelvic floor muscles are not only important in constricting outflow of blood, but they also exert pressure on the penis by surrounding and being attached to the penile sheath.
 That is why pressure in the penis in healthy young men has been measured at levels 2-4 times higher than the peak pressure of the inflowing blood.
 Contractions of those muscles are stimulated by distention of the penis and by pressure on the end of the penis (the “glans penis”) (Lavoisier P, 1986) (Shafik A, 2006).
-Therefore, coital thrusting further increases penile hardness, as long as the pelvic floor muscles are sufficiently developed.
+Therefore, coital thrusting further increases penile hardness, provided that the pelvic floor muscles are sufficiently developed.
 PFE’s are described in detail in a pdf file online by the British researcher who led the above study (see pages 4&5 of the pdf file downloaded by clicking the above link).

 So what do I do to get "George" maxed out?